drguichard/lifehacks_app/README.md

 	FINAL VERSION

 An app with:
-* Landing page with random tips.
+* Landing page with domains.
-* Sign in/ Connection page
+* Sign in/ Connection page.
-* Dashboard page
+* Dashboard page.
-* Search page
+* Search bar.
-* Alerts send
+* Alerts send.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------